elchericito/prive-docs/analytics-and-data/analytics-overview/README.md

 ---
 description: >-
-  The Prive Subscriptions Analytics Overview provides comprehensive data to answer all of your key questions about your subscriptions business.
+  The Recurly CommerceSubscriptions Analytics Overview provides comprehensive data to answer all of your key questions about your subscriptions business.
 ---